sankalpams/OGBN-Arxiv-GNN-Classification/README.md

-# CCS4354 - Tensors and Graphs

-Node classification on the OGBN-Arxiv citation graph using GCN and GAT models.
+# Node classification on the OGBN-Arxiv citation graph using GCN and GAT models.

 ## Quick start (local)